Maximbrg/Deep-learning---Batter-teacher-batter-performance/README.md

 # files:
-base_algorithm - the random forest algorithm experiments + data preperation A More Tolerant Teacher Educates Better Students.ipynb - the deep learning algorithm from the paper by yang(2019) and our improvement + friedman test results.xlsx - experiments results (for each data set 10 fold cross validation) + average results (4 spreadsheets)
+base_algorithm - the random forest algorithm experiments + data preperation
+\nA More Tolerant Teacher Educates Better Students.ipynb - the deep learning algorithm from the paper by yang(2019) and our improvement + friedman test
+\nresults.xlsx - experiments results (for each data set 10 fold cross validation) + average results (4 spreadsheets)